Joel-Barratt/Eukaryotyping/README.md

 ## Additional Information

-For additional detailed information on how these algorithms work:
+For additional detailed information on how these algorithms work please refer to our project [background](background.md).

-Please read [BACKGROUND](background.md) for details on our code of conduct, and the process for submitting pull requests.

 ## Deployment

 <!-- need to update once on SciComp and CDCgov github -->

-Add additional notes about how to deploy this on a live system
+This section will be updated in the future.

 ## Contributing